Remote Staffing vs. Outsourcing: What’s The Difference?

 - Higher chances of recruiting better candidates and fostering improved employee performance and productivity.

-- More employee satisfaction leading to better retention rates due to the presence of clear communication channels.
+- More employee satisfaction leads to better retention rates due to the presence of clear communication channels.

 - Better performance by the organization due to effective human capital management

-- Increased costs, as the tasks of recruiting and hiring employees is cost intensive.
+- Increased costs, as the tasks of recruiting and hiring employees are intensive.

-- The HR (Human Resource) must always be fair and just, otherwise it could create a negative impact among the workforces.
+- The HR (Human Resources) must always be fair and just; otherwise, it could create a negative impact among the workforce.

 - A strong HR leader is necessary if HRM must be carried out effectively and without chaos.